Shoulder Embolization

 Many patients experience:

-Pain relief typically begins within 2–6 weeks and continues to improve over time as the shoulder heals naturally.
+Pain relief typically begins within 2–4 weeks and continues to improve over time while continuing physical activity/therapy.

 Is Shoulder Embolization Right for Me?